How To Build An Apple Airplay Speaker System For Around $100 [Back to Products]

 1. The Speakers

 First, we need a pair of good speakers.
 We could spend as little or as much as we wanted here, but for the purposes of this project, which entails keeping costs at around $100, I am going to recommend a pair of the trusty Sony SS-B1000 5 1/8-Inch Bookshelf Speakers.
 While Sony isn't known for building high end speakers, these bookshelf units are actually excellent for the price, have plenty of power, and produce great, warm sound.
 Simply put, they cannot be beat dollar for dollar.
-Go ahead, check the reviews if you want, Amazon has over 300 reviews for these, and they average 4.5 stars.
-For $43 for the pair, you cannot possibly go wrong.
+Go ahead, check the reviews if you want, Amazon has over 900 reviews for these, and they average 4.5 stars.
+For the price you cannot possibly go wrong.

-Sony SS-B1000 5 1/8-Inch Bookshelf Speakers (Pair)
+Sony SS-B1000 5 1/8-Inch Bookshelf Speakers (Pair) Price: $45 to $80

-Price: $43.00
+Price: $50

 2. The Amplifier